HuSophia/husophia.github.io/_tabs/experience.md

 **Tech Stack**: Python, Scala, SQL, AWS (S3,EC2,Lambda), Apache Spark

 **Research and Development Intern** @ [NOAA](https://www.star.nesdis.noaa.gov/star/index.php) (05/20/2021 - 06/15/2022)
-- Built TCVis using Python and Jupyter to automate the process of visualizing and analyzing a tropical cyclone path for NOAA scientists in real-time as data is collected by satellites
+- Built software (TCVis) using Python and Jupyter to automate the process of visualizing and analyzing a tropical cyclone path for NOAA scientists in real-time as data is collected by satellites
-- Streamlined and documented the process of merging and subsetting MIRS data files to render satellite data into 3D visualizations in ParaView
+- Streamlined the process of merging and subsetting MIRS data files to render satellite data into 3D visualizations in ParaView via AutoNetCDF
 - Collaborated with scientists and developers at NOAA (Liu and Grassotti) to design and document the [MIRS retrieval algorithm](https://www.star.nesdis.noaa.gov/mirs/algorithm.php)\
 **Tech Stack**: Unix/Bash, Python (Plotly,Matplotlib), TensorFlow, Keras, Jupyter, ParaView